allenthreee/thermal_range_calib/README.md

 Then click pause in the lower left corner to start (the triangle inside the circle) and you can see the lidar ray.
 ![ray](https://github.com/allenthreee/thermal_extrinsic/blob/main/gazebo_simulation/extrinsic2.png)

+Then you can follow this [tutorial](https://gazebosim.org/docs/citadel/ros_integration) to convert ignition gazebo sensor info to ros_msg.

 ## experiment
 # thermal_range_calib
 **thermal_range_calib** is a robust, high accuracy extrinsic calibration tool between thermal camera LiDAR (e.g. Livox) and RGBD-camera in targetless environment.
 If the scene is suitable, we can achieve high-level accuracy similar to the target based method.